How to Book Design Clients

 Payment schedule - make it crystal clear to the client when project payments are due, so there aren't surprises

 If the client agrees to the proposal, they then proceed to immediately sign their contract and pay their deposit within the same web page.
 This helps avoid the client jumping around and having to keep track of different PDFs and links - it’s all delivered via one URL and makes it super easy to sign off and pay right away!
-I currently use Dubsado* for this process.
+I currently use Willowspace* for this process.

 Taking the time to create a thorough, intentional and smooth process for your leads will go a long way in turning them into booked clients.